Finn-TH/homebrew/README.md

 ## Note

-This project currently maintains two authentication implementations for evaluation purposes.
-Eventually, one approach will be chosen and merged into the main branch.
+This project maintains separate authentication implementations for evaluation purposes.
+Once an auth provider is chosen, its feature branch will be merged into main and the alternative implementation will be archived.

 ## Tech Stack